-Women rely on the independence and trustworthiness of midwives who provide them with advice or treatment.
-In midwifery practice, a conflict of interest arises when a midwife has financial, professional or personal interests or relationships and/or personal beliefs that may affect the care they provide or result in personal gain.
+People rely on the independence and trustworthiness of nurses who provide them with advice or treatment.
+In nursing practice, a conflict of interest arises when a nurse has financial, professional or personal interests or relationships and/or personal beliefs that may affect the care they provide or result in personal gain.

-Such conflicts may mean the midwife does not prioritise the interests of the woman as they should, and may be viewed as unprofessional conduct.
-To prevent conflicts of interest from compromising care, midwives must:
+Such conflicts may mean the nurse does not prioritise the interests of a person as they should, and may be viewed as unprofessional conduct.
+To prevent conflicts of interest from compromising care, nurses must:

-- a. act with integrity and in the best interests of women when making referrals, and when providing or arranging treatment or care - b. responsibly use their right to not provide, or participate directly in, treatments to which they have a conscientious objection.
-In such a situation, midwives must respectfully inform the woman, their employer and other relevant colleagues, of their objection and ensure the woman has alternative care options - c. proactively and openly inform the woman if a midwife, or the midwife's immediate family, have a financial or commercial interest that could be perceived as influencing the care they provide - d. not offer financial, material or other rewards (inducements) to encourage others to act in ways that personally benefit the midwife, nor do anything that could be perceived as providing inducements, and - e. not allow any financial or commercial interest in any entity providing healthcare services or products to negatively affect the way the woman is treated.
+- a. act with integrity and in the best interests of people when making referrals, and when providing or arranging treatment or care - b. responsibly use their right to not provide, or participate directly in, treatments to which they have a conscientious objection.
+In such a situation, nurses must respectfully inform the person, their employer and other relevant colleagues, of their objection and ensure the person has alternative care options - c. proactively and openly inform the person if a nurse, or their immediate family, has a financial or commercial interest that could be perceived as influencing the care they provide - d. not offer financial, material or other rewards (inducements) to encourage others to act in ways that personally benefit the nurse, nor do anything that could be perceived as providing inducements, and - e. not allow any financial or commercial interest in any entity providing healthcare services or products to negatively affect the way people are treated.